how to get free money UK

 Dentophobia is a very common phobia, and you can absolutely overcome it.
 There are many resources available to help you overcome your fear of dentists and dental procedures.
 There are online forums, support groups, and even therapy options available.

 You should reach out for help if you're feeling overwhelmed or struggling to cope on your own.
-It's also helpful to educate yourself about dental procedures so that you know what to expect ahead of time.
+It's also helpful to educate yourself about dental procedures so that you know what to expect ahead of time, use this knowledge and tips to reduce dental anxiety as you'll know what to expect.

 2) Another important step is to find a dentist that you trust